okeeffe/r/README.md

 ###File structure
 Files are structured like parent children components for better orientation.

 Example - in /src/components are four main components (Navigation, Content, Chat, Footer).
 If some of these components has children components then we create a folder with the same name as component.
 For example **Content** component has children component **Mines**.
-Now you can probably image the structure.
+Now you can probably imagine the structure.
 Just in case there is a "schema"

 /Content.js
 /Content/Mines.js *"Mines.js have children so let's add new folder with same name"*